awsdocs/amazon-ecs-bestpractices-guide/doc_source/application.md

 ![\[Diagram showing the task definition of multiple containers with sidecars for extra functionality while keeping a single business function.\]](http://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/images/task-definition-sidecars.png)

-We don't recommend that you use multiple containers in a single task definition for grouping different types of application container\.
+We don't recommend that you use multiple containers in a single task definition for grouping different types of application containers\.
 The purpose of having multiple containers in a single task definition is so that you can deploy sidecars, small addon containers that enhance a single type of container\.
 A sidecar might help with logging and observability, traffic routing, or other addon features\.

 We recommend that you use sidecars to attach extra functionality, but that the task has a single business function\.